Need for Speed: Hot Pursuit (2010 video game): Awards

 Following the high praise it received at its release, Need for Speed: Hot Pursuit received numerous awards from various magazines, trade shows and gaming websites.
 The game has won over 30 different awards, including Racing Game of the Year from major publications, more than any other racing game that year.

 In 2010, at the E3 2010, Game Critics Awards gave Hot Pursuit the Best Racing Game award.
 Hot Pursuit was named the Best Driving Game at the 2010 Spike Video Game Awards.
 Hot Pursuit was awarded Best Racing Game by GameSpot, 1UP, GameSpy, and Shacknews.
 VGChartz awarded Hot Pursuit the Best Racing Game on Xbox 360, while GameTrailers and Game Revolution nominated Hot Pursuit for Best Racing Game.
 Hot Pursuit was awarded Best Competitive Multiplayer on Xbox 360 by IGN, as well as a nomination for Most Addictive Game on Xbox 360, while GamesRadar nominated it for Multiplayer That Broke The Mold.
 Giant Bomb gave Hot Pursuit the Most Improved Franchise award, while Gamereactor awarded Hot Pursuit for the Year's Fastest.

-In 2011, at the 2011 Academy of Interactive Arts & Sciences, Hot Pursuit was named Racing Game of the Year, and at the 2011 BAFTA Video Games Awards, Hot Pursuit won the Multiplayer award.
+In 2011, at the 14th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences awarded Hot Pursuit with "Racing Game of the Year".
+At the 7th British Academy Games Awards, Hot Pursuit won the Multiplayer award.
 At the 2011 Golden Joystick Award, Hot Pursuit was a runner up for Racing Game of the Year.
-Hot Pursuit was nominated for Favorite Videogame at the 2011 Nickelodeon Kids' Choice Awards, and Best Game at the 2011 BAFTA Kid's Vote Award.
+Hot Pursuit was nominated for Favorite Video Game at the 2011 Nickelodeon Kids' Choice Awards, and Best Game at the 2011 BAFTA Kid's Vote Award.